remy/remysharp.com/public/blog/auto-growing-inputs.md

 ## Prior art

 I've come across this problem in the past too.
 I posted two blog posts some 14 years ago!
-The first was [a full JavaScript solution](https://remysharp.com/2006/11/27/delicious-like-text-grow-jquery-plugin-2) to create the effect, more elegantly was the so called bug: in IE, and IE only, using the following CSS would allow the `input` elements to grow to fix their contents:
+The first was [a full JavaScript solution](https://remysharp.com/2006/11/27/delicious-like-text-grow-jquery-plugin-2) to create the effect, more elegantly was the [so called bug in IE](https://remysharp.com/2006/11/27/auto-input-grow-with-css-but-is-it-a-bug-2), and IE only, using the following CSS would allow the `input` elements to grow to fix their contents:

 ```css
 input { overflow: visible; }